AdaptiveConsulting/ReactiveTraderCloud/docs/setup/docker-setup.md

 Follow the steps [here](https://docs.docker.com/engine/installation/) for instructions for your specific OS/distribution.

-We also propose a [complete guide for Ubuntu 14.04.3](ubuntu-complete-guide.md).

 ## Check your docker
 #### Start toolbox for Windows/Mac user:
 Launch `Docker Quickstart Terminal` - this will start a default virtual machine on which your containers will run.
 You'll see something like